kristianmandrup/schema-to-yup/Readme.md

 Uses [jest](jestjs.io/) for unit testing.

+- Currently not well tested.
+- Need to add unit tests for all types (see `test/types` for current WIP)
-Currently not well tested.
-Please help add more test coverage :)
+- Please help add more test coverage :)

 ## Author